A. B. Freeman School of Business

 Altman Program in International Studies & Business

-The Altman Program in International Studies & Business is a special four-year undergraduate program that integrates liberal arts and business disciplines, extensive language instruction, and two study abroad experiences.
+The Altman Program in International Studies & Business is a special four-year undergraduate cohort program that integrates liberal arts and business disciplines, extensive non-English language instruction, and three study abroad experiences.
 Altman Scholars earn two degrees - a B.A. from the School of Liberal Arts and a B.S.M. from the A. B. Freeman School of Business.

-The Altman Program provides students with an Altman-specific course each semester, a cohort summer study abroad trip between freshman and sophomore years, and financial support for junior year abroad and internships.
+The Altman Program provides students with an Altman-specific course each semester, a fully-funded cohort summer study abroad trip between freshman and sophomore years, and financial support for junior year abroad, unpaid internships, and faculty-mentored research.
 The program admits a cohort of up to 20 students who are selected before their matriculation at Tulane as freshmen.

 Requirements